navi2311/risc-v-HDP/week3/README.md

 A smart pill dispenser is a device designed to help individuals manage their medication schedules more effectively.

-The functionality of the provided application revolves around a timer-controlled system with a buzzer and a dispensing mechanism, likely designed for medication reminders or similar timed events.
  Here's a breakdown of its functionality:

 1. **Input Initial Time**: The program starts by prompting the user to input the initial time in the format of hours:minutes:seconds.
 This sets the countdown timer's initial value.